drug-design/course/docs/chapters/adme-properties.md

 ![](https://media.drugdesign.org/course/adme-properties/5_2_0_0_0_1.png){: loading=lazy }
 #### Glomerular Filtration

-Glomerular excretion takes place in the glomerulus (the very vascular beginning of the nephron).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/glomerular-filtration-276265f6'><i class='fa fa-play' aria-hidden='true'></i></button>Glomerular excretion takes place in the glomerulus (the very vascular beginning of the nephron).
 Small molecules (lipophilic or hydrophilic) including water, easily pass through the sieve-like glomerular endothelium (molecular weight cut-off 20,000 Da) into the nephron tubule, leaving behind blood proteins (including protein bound drugs) and blood cells.
 The rate of glomerular filtration varies from individual to individual and depends greatly on the blood pressure.
 In average healthy individuals, about 20% of the blood which enters the glomerular is filtered at a rate of 120 ml/min (190 lit/day).
 About 99% of the filtrate will be reabsorbed back into the blood in the subsequent stages.

 ![](https://media.drugdesign.org/course/adme-properties/5_2_1_0_0_1.png){: loading=lazy }